icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 // Slice definitions

 interface Greeter {
-    // The Compress attribute works with the Compressor interceptor and middleware.
+    // The Compress attribute instructs the Compressor interceptor or middleware (if installed)
-    // Without this attribute, the request and response payloads are not compressed or decompressed.
+    // to compress the payload of the outgoing request or response.
+The Compressor interceptor
+    // or middleware does not compress the payloads of Slice operations without this attribute.
     [compress(Args, Return)] greet(name: string) -> string
 }
 ```